chrisbuechler/solana-cookbook/docs/recipes/accounts.md

 #### Program

-There is only one insuction, trasnfering 0.1 SOL to the account you passed.
+There is only one instruction, transfering 0.1 SOL to the account you passed.
 The `from` is a PDA which derived by seed, `escrow`.
 We use `invoke_signed` to sign the PDA.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="rust" active>